mattCarapella/another.world/README.md

 <b>MVP (Minimum Feature Set)</b>
 <ul><li>Users can build a 3D virtual reality world including terrain, buildings, skyboxes, animations, and more, using in-app tools or their own assets.</li>
-<li>Users can upload their own custom designed assets including 3D models, skyboxes, textures, animations, sounds, and more.</li>
-<li>Users can share their custom assets with others and allow them to be downloaded and used within the app or saved for use in outside projects.</li>
 <li>Users can travel between worlds in the universe.</li>
 <li>Users can freely move around inside worlds, where they can view and interact with all objects.</li>
-<li>A user can give another user permission to build inside his or her world, allowing for collaboration.</li>
 <li>Users in the same world can see and interact with one another.</li></ul>

 <b>Add-on Features</b>